jetm/git-recommended-uses/git-recommended-uses.md

 # Little Git History

-* Created 10 years ago (2005) by Linus Torvalds.
+* Created in 2005 by Linus Torvalds and maintained by Junio Hamano.

 * Meaning git: "unpleasant person".

+* Git arrived as a necessity.

+???

+* Created 10 years ago, patches and many contributors and thousands contributions.

-Torvalds said: "I'm an egotistical bastard, and I name all my projects after myself.
+* Torvalds said: "I'm an egotistical bastard, and I name all my projects after myself.
 First 'Linux', now 'git'."

-* Git arrived as a necessity after close accesses of Linux kernel developers to BitKeeper (SCM).
+* After close accesses of Linux kernel developers to BitKeeper (SCM).
 Torvalds released the first Git version and the world of Control Version software started to change.

 ---